YutingZhang/doc-bg-remover/README.md

 Authored by **Yuting Zhang**.

-Enjoy customizing your document backgrounds with **Document Background and Transparency Adjuster**!
+Enjoy customizing your document backgrounds with **Document Background Remover**!